 It took about 2/3’s of a 60lb. bag per post hole.

-Pro tip: To keep the posts in a straight line, run a string from end to end for each side of the deer fence.
+Pro tip: To keep the posts aligned, run a string from end to end for each side of the deer fence, then align each post with the string.

 Install Footer and Top Rail